Datateknologerna-vid-Abo-Akademi/gulis/TUXEDO.md

-# an introduction to Tuxedo
+# a introduction to Tuxedo
 Tuxedo is a Linux computer used within Åbo Akademi University which you can log in to via SSH.
 The SSH-protocol encrypts the connection to the communication is secure over the web.